 - Recalcitrant worker – If adequate safety equipment exists and a worker refuses to use it, that worker cannot sue for a fall injury that results from failure to use the available equipment.

 - Proximate cause – A defect in the scaffold or the absence of safety equipment must be the proximate cause of the worker’s fall.
 If there is no defect, the worker does not have a cause of action under § 240.

 Contributory negligence does not apply in a Labor Law § 240 action – if the owner or contractor is as much as one percent responsible for the worker’s fall, they will bear 100 percent of the liability.

 If you or a loved one has been hurt in a scaffold or ladder fall, you may have an action under Labor Law § 240.
-For answers to all your personal injury questions, speak to an experienced attorney at Rubin & Licatesi, P.C.
-For a free consultation, call us at 516-227-2662 or contact our Brooklyn office online.
+For answers to all your personal injury questions, speak to an experienced attorney at Licatesi Law Group, LLP For a free consultation, call us at 516-227-2662 or contact our Brooklyn office online.